Hugh Buchanan has collaborated on two books with the poet Peter Davidson.

 A modern emblem book in Latin with an English translation, was published by Thirdpart Publications.
 Printed in an edition of 500, it is no longer available.

 LVX TACET · LOQVITVR VMBRA

 Light is silent, the shadow eloquent.

-In 2010 Winter Light was published by the Old School Press, in an edition of 100.
+Published by the Old School Press, in an edition of 100.
 Some copies may still be available.

 Silvered windows over glimmering pavements,